chenyenru/blogs12341234/docs/Research Project/Progress Notes/1117_to_1123 Playimg Around.md

 I didn't understand the ```~0``` that happens before the ```sampleInfo$group```

 Thus, I looked up in [StackOverflow](https://stackoverflow.com/questions/12737783/r-tilde-operator-what-does-0a-means) and found that it ensures the y-intercept is 0 -> passes the origin.

+Next, I used dataset gene expression's median as a baseline and cutoff the genes that express below median